KalanaRatnayake/KalanaRatnayake.github.io/_projects/msc-project.md

 <h3>Control Module</h3>

 This module controls the robot as requested by the Planning Module.
-Supports 3 basic movements, Forward, Backward and Rotation.
+Supports 3 basic movements, Forward, Backward, and Rotation.
 In addition to that, also receives SLAM tf data and odometry data from respective ROS nodes to continuously track the position.
-Following image shows the design of this module.
+The following image shows the design of this module.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">